By CELESTINE DUNCAN, TechLine Editor

 Results of field trials show that the following herbicides provide good to excellent control of blackberry for at least one year when applied as a foliar treatment after flowering and prior to frost:

-Milestone® specialty herbicide at 5 to 7 fluid ounces per acre plus Garlon® 4 Ultra at 2 pints per acre, plus a non-ionic surfactant.
+Milestone® herbicide at 5 to 7 fluid ounces per acre plus Garlon® 4 Ultra at 2 pints per acre, plus a non-ionic surfactant.

-Vastlan® specialty herbicide at 2 to 4 quarts per acre, plus a non-ionic surfactant.
+Vastlan® herbicide at 2 to 4 quarts per acre, plus a non-ionic surfactant.
 This herbicide treatment is recommended for sensitive sites adjacent to water.
 Milestone at 5 to 7 fluid ounces per acre can be added to Vastlan on sites where the spray solution will not contact standing water.